ohmae/dev-tabs-launcher/README.md

 This is a sample app of Chrome Custom Tabs. https://developer.chrome.com/multidevice/android/customtabs

-Chrome Custom Tabs can be called not only on Chrome but also on other browsers.
+Chrome Custom Tabs is supported by not only Chrome but also other browsers.
-This application lists the applications that support Chrome Custom Tabs and can call each.
+This app lists the apps that support Chrome Custom Tabs, and can open url by them as Chrome Custom Tabs.

 |![](readme/screenshot1.png)|![](readme/screenshot2.png)|
 |-|-|